lightning/bolts/01-messaging.md

 A node receiving a `pong` message:
   - if `byteslen` does not correspond to any `ping`'s `num_pong_bytes` value it has sent:
-    - MAY fail the channels.
+    - MAY close the connection.

 ### Rationale